hugoledoux/startinpy/docs/howitworks.rst

     [2 1 5]
     [2 5 0]

-Also, if you remove one vertex (the one in the middle of the square, vertex 1), observe that now its coordinates are also having dummy coordinates, and that no triangle in the DT refers to it anymore:
+Also, if you remove one vertex (eg the one in the middle of the square, vertex 1), observe that now its coordinates are `"Not a Number (nan)" <https://numpy.org/devdocs/reference/constants.html#numpy.nan>`_, and that no triangle in the DT refers to it anymore:

 .. code-block:: python